HewlettPackard/Mithril/development.md

  3.  **Description of change**
  4.  **Which issue/task this PR fixes**

 In order to merge a PR, **it is necessary to have at least one approval**.
-Since we are unnable to block a pr with a failed pipeline, make sure that PRs are not merged if the pipeline for this PR is broken.
+Since we are unable to block a PR with a failed pipeline, make sure that PRs are not merged if the pipeline for this PR is broken.

 ### Mithril images
 Our private images are available at [ECR](https://console.aws.amazon.com/ecr/home?region=us-east-1) and [HPE HUB](https://hub.docker.hpecorp.net/), respectively,